CassandraMaldonado/azure_mlops_lendingclub/README.md

 **Goal:**  To predict whether a loan will default and operationalize the model using Azure Machine Learning:

 - Used **Azure AutoML** to train many models.
-- Register the **best MLflow model** in the Azure ML model registry.
+- Registered the best MLflow model in the Azure ML model registry.
 - Run a **Test Model** job to evaluate the model on a held-out test set.
 - Use a **Python testing script (`model_test.py`)** to:
   - Load the registered MLflow model locally.